barebox/barebox/Documentation/user/bootchooser.rst

 Alternatively, counting down the remaining attempts can be disabled by locking bootchooser boot attempts.
-This is done by defining a (32-bit) ``attempts_locked`` variable in the bootstate and setting its value to ``1`` (usually from userspace).
+This is done by defining a (32-bit) ``attempts_locked`` run-time variable and setting its value to ``1`` (usually from userspace).

-In scenarios where the system is rebootet too frequently (after the ``remaining_attempts`` counter is decremented, but before it got incremented again after a successful boot) and falls back to the other boot target, the ``attempts_locked`` variable can be used to avoid this behavior Bootchooser is prevented from decrementing the ``remaining_attempts`` counter and falling back to the other target.
-It comes with the trade-off that a slot, that becomes broken over time, it won't be detected anymore and will be booted indefinitely.
+In scenarios where the system is rebooted too frequently (after the ``remaining_attempts`` counter is decremented, but before it got incremented again after a successful boot), it can unintentionally fall back to the other boot target.
+The ``attempts_locked`` variable can be used to avoid this behavior.
+Bootchooser is prevented from decrementing the ``remaining_attempts`` counter and falling back to the other target.
+It comes with the trade-off that a slot that becomes broken over time will no longer be detected as such and will be booted indefinitely.

 The variable affects all targets, is optional and its absence is interpreted as ``0``, meaning that attempts are decremented normally.

-The ``attempts_locked`` value does not influence the decision on which target to boot if any, only whether to decrement the attempts when booting.
+The ``attempts_locked`` variable does not influence which boot target is selected, only whether its ``remaining_attempts`` counter is decremented when booting.

 If :ref:`global.bootchooser.retry <magicvar_global_bootchooser_retry>`
 is enabled (set to ``1``), the bootchooser